cooper/net-async-omegle/README.md

 - __$sess->{server}__: the Omegle server this session is connected to.
 - __$sess->{challenge}__: if there is a pending captcha, this is the reCAPTCHA challenge ID.

-## options
+## Options

-These options are all related to individual Omegle sessions.
-If you specify options to `$om->new()`, those options will always override the ones that you specified to `Net::Async::Omegle->new()`.
-All options are optional, but not specifying any is useless.
+If you specify options to `$om->new()` (the session constructor), those options will always override the ones that you specified to `Net::Async::Omegle->new()`.
+In other words, All options are optional, but not specifying any is quite useless.
 Callbacks (prefixed with on) must be CODE references.
 What is in parenthesis will be passed when called.
 However, the session object will always be the first argument of all callbacks.